Demian Voorhagen: Strategic Entrepreneurial Growth

 01:00:58.52 – Demian Voorhagen

-Has listened to you heard about you been referred to you who is more keen to talk with you than than they then they looked at the website and they were like this is the guy that I want because like it’s almost through the it’s through the phone call and the discovery process that both of you figure out if you’re going to work together so you don’t want the website to promise on the moon Because.
-That’s honestly not what you do and you’re kind of like yeah you want you want to go through the discovery process and see if there’s actually value to be added before you agree to to work with them.
+Has listened to you, heard about you, been referred to you who is more keen to talk with you than they looked at the website and they were like, this is the guy that I want because like it’s almost through the phone call and the discovery process that both of you figure out, if you’re going to work together so you don’t want the website to promise on the moon because that’s honestly, not what you do and you’re kind of like you want to go through the discovery process, and see if there’s actually value to be added before you agree to to work with them.

 01:01:34.17 – Demian Voorhagen